Skip to main content

 Offered in partnership with Inova Parkinson’s and Movement Disorders Center, meet other people with Parkinson’s and their families to learn from local experts and encourage each other, and leave with a feeling of hope and purpose that you can get the most out of life, maintain your independence, and continue to enjoy all that life has to offer.

-Sterling Parkinson Friends, meets third Thursdays at 1:30 pm
+Sterling Parkinson Friends, meets first Thursdays at 2:00 pm

 Fairfax Parkinson Friends, meets first Wednesdays at 12:30 pm